-Connectors enable businesses to integrate directly with the APIs of the apps they want to use.
-When you use a SaaS platform, an ERP, a CRM, or a CMS, you always get a list of third-party apps with which you can integrate your current software solution.
-For example, you see HubSpot + Shopify integration, HubSpot + Snipcart integration directly available with the tools.
-However, when it comes to integration WordPress to Salesforce, you need middleware aka connectors such as Zapier.
+HubSpot Integration connector apps enable businesses to integrate directly with the APIs of the apps they want to use.
+When you use a SaaS platform, an ERP, a CRM, or a CMS, you always get a list of third-party apps to integrate your current software solution.
+For example, you see HubSpot + Shopify integration solution, and HubSpot + Snipcart integration solution is directly available with the tools.
+However, when integrating WordPress to Salesforce, you need middleware, aka connectors such as Zapier.

-What is a Middleware or a Connector for Integration?
+What is a Middleware or an Integration Connector app?

-The connectors sit between the two APIs or you can say and the ends of the connectors are APIs.
-The connectors receive data from one app/solution and process it to make it understandable and accessible in the other app/solution, regardless of whether any direct form of integration was available in the two apps/solutions.
+The connectors app sits between the two APIs, or you can say that the ends of the connectors are APIs.
+The connector apps receive data from one app/solution and process it to make it understandable and accessible in the other app/solution, regardless of whether any direct form of integration solution was available in the two apps/solutions.

-Using connectors, a business can easily connect with popular ERP (Enterprise Resource Planning) software solutions, EAS (Enterprise Application Software), SaaS (Software as a Solution) platform, Marketing Automation solutions, eCommerce platforms, CRMs (Customer Relationship Management), social applications, and others to integrate business processes.
-Connectors follow all the API rules, authorization, data transformation parameters for successful and secure integration.
+Using connector app integration solutions, a business can easily connect with popular ERP (Enterprise Resource Planning) software solutions, EAS (Enterprise Application Software), SaaS (Software as a Solution) platforms, Marketing Automation solutions, eCommerce platforms, CRMs (Customer Relationship Management), social applications, and others to integrate business processes.
+Connector apps follow all the API rules, authorization, and data transformation parameters for successful and secure integration.

-Meaning – If there is no "Salesforce to JIRA" integration available, you can do still integrate them both using a connector allowing users to access full Salesforce or JIRA functionality.
+Meaning – If no "Salesforce to JIRA" integration solution is available, you can still integrate them using an app connector, allowing users to access the entire Salesforce or JIRA functionality.

 Regardless of the two software applications you can integrate, you can do more than CRUD (Create – Retrieve – Update – Delete) the data.
-You can transfer the random set of data from one or more sources to organized data for another app/solution for a seamless business process.
+You can transfer the random data set from one or more sources to organized data for another app/solution for a seamless business process.

 You don’t have to look for integration functionality with individual apps.
-The connectors give you the freedom to connect with multiple applications.
-LeadsBridge, for example, lets you connect with 370 tools lead generation tools and advertising platforms.
+The connector app integration gives you the freedom to connect with multiple applications.
+LeadsBridge, for example, lets you connect with 370 tools lead-generation tools and advertising platforms.
 Here are a few examples from LeadsBridge.

-Similarly, you can connect two platforms for various purposes and actions because every connector offers you a range of methods and actions to use for the integration process in an easy drag and drop method.
-The list includes advertising platforms, analytical platforms, web services, database providers, cloud-based file-sharing platforms, documents, spreadsheets, eCommerce platforms, and payment gateways, among others.
-Anything you can think of to make your business process easy and you need integrations with other platforms, solutions providers, SaaS, or web apps, with connectors you can do that.
+Similarly, you can connect two platforms for various purposes and actions because every connector app offers a range of methods and activities to use for the integration process in an easy drag-and-drop method.
+The list includes advertising platforms, analytical platforms, web services, database providers, cloud-based file-sharing platforms, documents, spreadsheets, eCommerce platforms, and payment gateways.
+Anything you can think of to make your business process easy and you need integrations with other media, solutions providers, SaaS, or web apps, with connector apps, you can do that.

-If you still haven’t found the right connector for the integration you need, don’t lose hope.
-Computan’s dedicated developers can build custom integration solutions designed for your specific requirements.
-It will connect your platform to SaaS applications that you have not found in any of the providers’ library.
-You won’t have to spend money on the rest of the connectors that you get when you buy a packaged deal from the provider.
+Don't lose hope if you still haven’t found the suitable connector app for the HubSpot integration solution you need.
+Computan’s dedicated developers can build custom integration solutions for your specific requirements.
+It will connect your platform to SaaS applications you have not found in any of the providers’ libraries.
+You won’t have to spend money on the other connector app you get when you buy a packaged deal from the provider.

-Adeptia connector easily connects your Shopify store for data sharing or automation with any other business application that you are using.
-And, it does it in both the ways i.e. if you are a Shopify user, you can connect third-party apps to Shopify.
-And, if you use any other CMS and want to connect Shopify to it, Adeptia connector does that as well.
-It does so by offering two variations of their solution.
+Adeptia connector app easily connects your Shopify store for data sharing or automation with any other business application you use.
+And it does it in both ways, i.e., if you are a Shopify user, you can connect third-party apps to Shopify.
+And, if you use any other CMS and want to connect Shopify to it, the Adeptia connector app also does that.
+It does so by offering two variations of its solution.

-Trigger: The trigger component allows you to connect your Shopify app with any other third-party app such as Freshbooks, Dropbox, Twitter, Facebook, NetSuite, Magento, BigCommerce, Marketo, and even HubSpot.
+Trigger: The trigger component allows you to connect your Shopify app with any third-party app, such as Freshbooks, Dropbox, Twitter, Facebook, NetSuite, Magento, BigCommerce, Marketo, and even HubSpot.
 However, HubSpot and Shopify Integration are available by default.

-Action: The action component allows you to sync your data from any third-party solution into Shopify.
+Action: The action component allows you to sync data from any third-party solution into Shopify.

-Let’s Take an Example of Box Integration with Shopify
+Let’s Take an Example of Box Integration Solution with Shopify

 In Case of Trigger: If an order is placed in Shopify, a file is created in Box with a specified name and location.